dstim-degree-objectives

 The Florida State D.O.E. will authorize the 1134 class hour/D.S.I.T.M.
 Doctor of Arts Degree, Commission on Independent Authorized N.A.I.C.
 Seminary: American College of Natural Medicine.

-The entire course of study prepares one to practice Spiritually based Sacred Traditional, Indigenous, and Natural Medicine.
-The D.S.T.I.M. program is also designed to prepare students to apply to various national and internationally recognized associations for natural medicine for recognition, registration, authorization, and licentiate (N.A.I.C., S.M.O.C.H.).
+The D.S.T.I.M. program is also designed to prepare students to apply to various national and internationally recognized associations for natural medicine for recognition, registration, authorization, and licensure (N.A.I.C., LCHT Legal Shield, F.N.M.B.
+(First Nations Medical Board-Tribal Healer) or S.M.O.C.H.).
 To ensure continued career success, the graduate will continue to learn new and current information related to techniques, trends, and methods for career development in natural medicine and related fields.
 The graduate will consider this continuing education a fundamental part of professional growth and development.

 Please note!
 The D.S.T.I.M.
 Degree program is designed for an average student to satisfactorily complete the program in 8 to 12 months from the start date.
 The program is self-paced, online, and distance learning, requiring a disciplined approach.
 A.C.N.M. is super generous in that we give you a maximum of 24 months of access before the enrollment access ends.
 Beginning month “#25”, there will be a flat rate of $185.00 per month until you graduate, suspend for non-activity, or Voluntary withdrawal, whichever comes first.
 Please see the A.C.N.M.
 College Catalog PDF on the Home Page for specific policy details.